MusatovIvan/GRF_dp/README.md

 ```sh
 cat time.log
 ```
-That is all for now, thank you for your interest.
+### That's all for now, thank you for your interest in our work.